- Class: Insecta (Insect)

 Adult— When the adult beetle emerges from the pupal stage, its body is soft and pale.
 Soon, the body covering becomes hard, and the beetle's true colors appear.
 The hind wings and elytra push to the outside of the body.

 However, not all beetles are harmful.
-Farmers often release ladybird beetles to eat aphids and other insects that might hurt a crop.
+Farmers often introduce ladybird beetles to eat aphids and other insects that might hurt a crop.
 Ground beetles feed on those nasty potato beetles!